SeanGallen/PhotoGramFabulous/README.md

 Its a faker Instagram.

-I am using Mocah for testing.
+I am taking a Universal JavaScript approach.

 Express for my framework.

+React for my views and routes.

 Notes for later